JacksonLee45/frontify-chatAPP/examples/secure-third-party-request/README.md

 ### Requirements:

 -   Node 20
--   Access to a Frontify guideline.
+-   Access to a Frontify Instance.

 ### Setup
 1. Install the dependencies